DraperNation/digital-country-hackathon-bhutan-2025/the-residents/README.md

-# Druk e-Portal - Estonia walked so Bhutan could build the upgrade
+Druk e‑Portal — Estonia walked so Bhutan could build the upgrade

-Estonia proved that e-residency can unlock national income and global trust.
-But their system is Web2-native — centralized, government-controlled, and opaque.
+Estonia proved that e-residency drives national income and global trust.
+But its system is Web2-native — centralized, opaque, and vulnerable to data leaks and security breaches.

-It doesn't support self-sovereign identity, programmable entities, or modular governance.
-It wasn’t built for an AI-native, blockchain-integrated world.
+It lacks self-sovereign identity, transparent credentialing, and modular governance — all essential for a blockchain- and AI-native future.

-Governments need a foundational operating system that’s verifiable, privacy-respecting, and future-proof.
+Governments today need a verifiable, privacy-respecting, and secure-by-design digital operating system.

-Druk e-Portal is that system.
+Druk e‑Portal is that system.
-It’s not a prototype — it’s a modular, configurable stack ready to serve the Bhutanese state today, and scale globally tomorrow.
+It’s not a prototype — it’s a modular, configurable stack ready for Bhutan now, and scalable for any digital nation tomorrow.

-## 🌐 What It Does (functional)
+## 🌐 What It Does (Functional)

 - **Digital Residency** — Apply from anywhere, get verified, and receive sovereign credentials.
 - **Verifiable Credentials** — Standards-based identity issued with DID & VC (JSON-LD).